 He was found around 2:15 p.m.
 Aug.
 16, 1977, face down on the red shag carpet in the bathroom adjacent to his bedroom on the second floor of Graceland.
 Cause of death was a heart attack, brought on by an addiction to prescription drugs.

 The coroner reported that the 260-pound man had died about five hours before he was found, but the Elvis Presley who single-handedly changed modern music and left an indelible stamp on popular culture, actually had been dead for years.
-Popping pills like Milk Duds at a double feature, as many as 200 a day, Presley had long been looking for a way out, if only for hours at a time.
-In most cases, death at age 42 might be considered too soon, but the way Elvis lived, 42 was ancient.
+Popping pills like Milk Duds at a double feature, Presley had long been looking for a way out, if only for hours at a time.
+In most cases, death at age 42 might be considered too soon, but not the way Elvis lived.

 Coming out of Memphis in 1954, Presley sang and shook those hips because he just had to, man.
 Like the gospel singers he idolized, Elvis had no control over himself and just went where the spirit took him.
 Later in life, he also sang because he had to, and couldn’t control himself, but the definitions had changed.